Stability and Super-resolution of MUSIC and ESPRIT for Multi-snapshot Spectral Estimation: Signal space and its empirical estimation

 {It is a consequence of \cite[Theorem 3]{zhang1995probability} that the $\sin\theta$ distance between $U$ and $\hat U$ satisfies the following expectation bound.
 See Section \ref{secproofthm:Uperturb} for the details. \begin{theorem} Under Assumption \ref{assump:main}, there exists a constant $C_\tau>0$ depending only on $\tau$ such that

 \end{theorem} \begin{remark} Note that $X$ defined in \eqref{eqX} is normalized by $L$, so we can interpret $\lambda_S(X)$ has a normalized quantity.
 Since $\Phi$ has $S$ columns each with Euclidean norm $\sqrt M$, we can also interpret $\sqrt M/\sigma_S(\Phi)$ as a normalized quantity.
 Hence, Theorem \ref{thm:Uperturb} tells us that the average squared $\sin\theta$ distance between $U$ and $\hat U$ tends to zero proportional (at least) linearly in $\nu^2/L$. \end{remark} \begin{remark} Throughout this paper, we will provide upper bounds for the average squared $\sin\theta$ distance.
-We can use Jensen's inequality,
+We can use Jensen's inequality, $ \big(\E \dist(\hat U,U) \big)^2 \leq \E\big( \dist(\hat U,U)^2 \big), $ to convert them into an upper bound for the expected error if desired. \end{remark} }